 A great way to use up pumpkin flesh that you have scooped out for making your Halloween Lanterns.
-We often think of savoury dishes for pumpkin, but it’s sweetness lends itself perfectly to sweet treats too!
-These delicious pumpkin scones can be served with cream or butter!
+We often think of savoury dishes for pumpkin, but it’s sweetness lends itself perfectly to sweet treats too.

 #42.
 Eloise’s Spiced Oatmeal Raisin Cookies

-Winner of our Mykidstime Best Christmas cookie competition last year, Eloise’s Spiced Oatmeal Raisin Cookies.
-These are sure to be a real hit with kids and parents alike.
+Winner of a past MyKidsTime Best Christmas Cookie competition, Eloise’s Spiced Oatmeal Raisin Cookies are easy to make and are sure to be a real hit with kids and parents alike.

 #43.
 Christmas Star Biscuits

-These easy to make Christmas Star Biscuits were submitted by parent Deirdre C as part of our Christmas Cookie Recipe Competition.
-They are ideal to make as presents for teachers, friends and relations.
+These easy to make Christmas Star Biscuits were submitted by mum Deirdre C for our Christmas Cookie Recipe Competition.
+They are also ideal to make as presents for teachers, friends and relations.

 #44.
 Mincemeat and Almond Shortbread

-Shortbread is always a favourite in our house.
-But try this Mincemeat and Almond Shortbread Recipe to get a real flavour of Christmas.
+Shortbread is always a classic for Christmas, why not try this Mincemeat and Almond Shortbread Recipe to get a real flavour of Christmas.
 Ideal with a cup of hot chocolate, tea or coffee on a cold winter’s eve.

 #45.
 Rudolph Buns